realworldocaml/book/en/foreign-function-interface.md

 need to pass the pointer and size arguments separately to a C function.

 Unions in C are named structures that can be mapped onto the same underlying memory.
-They are also fully supported in in Ctypes, but we won't go into more detail here.
+They are also fully supported in Ctypes, but we won't go into more detail here.

 <note>